rupingchen/astro-content-style-guide/02-voice-and-tone.html.md

 layout: article
 ---

-One way we write empowering content is by being aware of our voice and our tone.
-This section explains the difference between voice and tone, and lays out the elements of each as they apply to Mailchimp.
+One way we write mindful and inclusive content is by being aware of our voice and our tone.

-What’s the difference between voice and tone?
-Think of it this way: You have the same voice all the time, but your tone changes.
-You might use one tone when you're out to dinner with your closest friends, and a different tone when you're in a meeting with your boss.
+What’s the difference between voice and tone (as it relates to astrology)?
+Think of it this way: The sound of your voice is likely dictated by your Mercury placements, but the tone changes depending on your mood.
+For example, when you get angry, the tone of your angry voice is influenced by your Mars placements.

-Your tone also changes depending on the emotional state of the person you’re addressing.
-You wouldn’t want to use the same tone of voice with someone who’s scared or upset as you would with someone who’s laughing.

-The same is true for Mailchimp.
-Our voice doesn’t change much from day to day, but our tone changes all the time.
+The same is true for astro.com.
+The sounds of our voices might generally be the same, but tone-changes are situation-dependent.

 ## Voice

-At Mailchimp, we’ve walked in our customers' shoes, and we know marketing technology is a minefield of confusing terminology.
-That’s why we speak like the experienced and compassionate business partner we wish we’d had way back when.
+Astro.com publishes a variety of content, and navigation of our site can be difficult at times.
+That's why we speak like that one quirky professor who seems to know everything about anything, just so we don't bore our users.
+We're brimming with information, like a walking encyclopedia, and an edge of spirituality, like Buddhist teachings.

-We treat every hopeful brand seriously.
-We want to educate people without patronizing or confusing them.
+Most importantly, we treat every enthusiastic learner seriously.
+We want to teach people how to use astrology in an emotionally healthy manner, without confusing or overwhelming them.

-Using offbeat humor and a conversational voice, we play with language to bring joy to their work.
-We prefer the subtle over the noisy, the wry over the farcical.
-We don't take ourselves too seriously.

-Whether people know what they need from us or don’t know the first thing about marketing, every word we say informs and encourages.
-We impart our expertise with clarity, empathy, and wit.
+By mixing formal and spiritual language, we experiment with language to create something new, to give astrologers a novel user experience.
+Add a dash of humor and you're set!

+Every word we say guides, informs, and avoids absolutes.

 All of this means that when we write copy:

-1. **We are plainspoken.** We understand the world our customers are living in: one muddled by hyperbolic language, upsells, and over-promises.
-We strip all that away and value clarity above all.
-Because businesses come to Mailchimp to get to work, we avoid distractions like fluffy metaphors and cheap plays to emotion.
+1. **We are mindful.** We understand the struggles our users face: one inundated with confusing astrological jargon, black-and-white interpretations, and little guidance.
+We adjust the way we present material and value unbiased information above all.
+Because astro.com serves astrologers of all kinds, we avoid catering only to one group.
+We include all.

-2. **We are genuine.** We get small businesses because we were one not too long ago.
-That means we relate to customers’ challenges and passions and speak to them in a familiar, warm, and accessible way.
+2. **We are teachers.** We were once students in astrology.
+That means we understand the struggles faced when astrology learners take up new challenges and provide guidance and encouragement.

-3. **We are translators.** Only experts can make what’s difficult look easy, and it’s our job to demystify B2B-speak and actually educate.
+3. **We are translators.** Astrology can be nebulous and hard to understand at times, meaning it's our job to uncomplicate how astrological information is typically presented.

-4. **Our humor is dry.** Our sense of humor is straight-faced, subtle, and a touch eccentric.
-We’re weird but not inappropriate, smart but not snobbish.
-We prefer winking to shouting.
-We’re never condescending or exclusive—we always bring our customers in on the joke.

 ## Tone

-Mailchimp’s tone is usually informal, but it’s always more important to be clear than entertaining.
-When you’re writing, consider the reader’s state of mind.
-Are they relieved to be finished with a campaign?
-Are they confused and seeking our help on Twitter?
-Once you have an idea of their emotional state, you can adjust your tone accordingly.
+Astro.com's tone is usually formal, but we're trying to change that.
+Don't be afraid to have a litte fun and entertain!
+However, remember to consider your audience members and their states of mind.
+Are they beginners or experts?
+Do they know now to read natal charts?
+Once you can adequately answer these questions (among others), change your tone accordingly.

-Mailchimp has a sense of humor, so feel free to be funny when it’s appropriate and when it comes naturally to you.
-But don’t go out of your way to make a joke—forced humor can be worse than none at all.
-If you’re unsure, keep a straight face.

 ## Style tips

-Here are a few key elements of writing Mailchimp’s voice.
-For more, see the [Grammar and mechanics section](/04-grammar-and-mechanics.html.md).

-* [**Active voice**](/04-grammar-and-mechanics.html.md/#header-3-active-voice) Use active voice.
+* [**Active voice**] Use active voice.
 Avoid passive voice.
-* [**Avoid slang and jargon**](/04-grammar-and-mechanics.html.md/#header-3-slang-and-jargon) Write in plain English.
+* [**Avoid slang and jargon**] Write in plain English.
-* [**Write positively**](/04-grammar-and-mechanics.html.md/#header-3-write-positively) Use positive language rather than negative language.
+* [**Write objectively for informational pieces**] Use formal and unbiased language.

-## A note about Freddie

-Freddie has been around in various forms since the company's beginning, and he captures the spirit of our brand’s personality.
-He smiles, winks, and sometimes high-fives, but he does not talk.
-Don't write in his voice.
-For more on how to use Freddie, see our [brand assets](https://mailchimp.com/about/brand-assets/).
+* [**Write humorously/entertainingly every now and then**] It's okay to have fun, especially when providing examples for an informational piece.